hjwp/marriage-figaro-norway/act1.md

 vedo il paggio ...
 Ah! cosa veggio!

-> The other day, I notice
-> one of the extras' dresses
-> doesn't look right...
+> The other day, I notice one of the extras' dresses doesn't look right...

-> so I pull it up,
-> and what do I find?
-The kid!

     Her om dagen ser jeg
     at en av statistenes kjoler
     ikke sitter helt riktig

+> so I pull it up

     så jeg løfter skjørtet

+> and what
+> do I find?

     og hva finner jeg?

+> The kid!

     Guttungen!

 BASILIO:
 Ah! meglio ancora!

-> This keeps getting
-> better and better...
+> This keeps getting better and better...

     Bedre og bedre!